sarthak-chakraborty/Networks-Lab/README.md

 ### ASSIGNMENT 7
 A reliable connection over an unreliable UDP socket.
 A socket MRP is designed which will be make a reliable communication using an underlying unreliable UDP socket.
 In particular, we have to implement a message-oriented, reliable and exactly-once delivery communication layer.

+### ASSIGNMENT 8
+Implementation of the `traceroute` call as supported by linux.
+Given a domain name, find the intermediate hops(L2 and L3 switches) to reach the server and the response time.
+Raw sockets are used to change the TTL value in the IP header to perform the required operation.